volodymyr4509/kulmanlab/README.md

 ## What is KulmanLab?

-The rendering engine handles drawings with thousands of objects without performance degradation.
+It is designed for engineers, designers, and makers who need a fast, accessible tool for drafting, annotation, and DXF file management.
 KulmanLab is a lightweight, web-based CAD application for creating and editing 2D technical drawings directly in your browser — no installation required.

 ## Features